 “They will learn that exercise is punishment for being fat or something you need to do to fix yourself rather than something enjoyable,” Myers warns.

 “I need to lose weight.”

 Kid learn to have healthy relationships with food and their bodies by watching their parents.
 And since many moms and dads have been raised on the aforementioned phrases, this can be harder for parents to model than it sounds.
 Even when they’re not directing comments about food, weight, and size towards their daughters, their girls pick up on the connection between size and self-worth.
 Even positive comments about their own weight loss or their spouse’s weight loss reinforce the same sentiment.
 Parents cannot control all the messages young girls get about their bodies, but they don’t have to add to them with their own body baggage.

 “Negative comments about parents’ own bodies is strongly associated with greater body dissatisfaction and disordered eating in their children,” Manasse warns.
 “It is critical that parents model healthy relationships with their bodies as well as healthy eating and physical activity behaviors.”

 What to Do When There Are Real Weight Concerns

 As much as modeling healthy eating and exercising behaviors help, it doesn’t eliminate the risk of children becoming overweight and unhealthy.
-Experts overwhelmingly recommend moms and dads bring genuine health concerns around eating to their pediatricians, without children present.
+Experts overwhelmingly recommend moms and dads bring genuine health concerns about weight and eating to their pediatricians, without their children present.
 If their concerns are warranted, doctors can recommend healthy lifestyle changes.
 This sends children the message that a medical intervention is taking place, not that their body should be a source of shame.